A random flight process associated to a Lorentz gas with variable density in a gravitational field: An overview of the method

-\begin{proof} Since $(X_m,m\geq 0)$ is Markov, the claims of recurrence and transience are settled by \cite[Theorem 3.2]{L60}.
-Assumptions 1, 2, 3, and 4 show that the hypotheses of Theorem 4.1 in \cite{L63} are satisfied.
-Combining the conclusions of \cite[Theorem 4.1]{L63} with assumptions 1 and 4 shows that the hypotheses of Theorem 5.1 in \cite{L62} are satisfied so our claim follows from the conclusion of \cite[Theorem 5.1]{L62}. \end{proof}
+\begin{proof} Let $Y_m = X_m^{(2-\vartheta)/2}$.
+Since $(Y_m,m\geq 0)$ is Markov, \cite[Lemma 7.1]{L62} shows that the claims of recurrence and transience for $(Y_m,m\geq 0)$ are settled by \cite[Theorem 3.2]{L60}.
+Assumptions 1, 2, and 3 and \cite[Lemma 7.1]{L62} show that the hypotheses of Theorem 4.1 in \cite{L63} are satisfied for $(Y_m,m\geq 0)$.
+Combining the conclusions of \cite[Theorem 4.1]{L63} with Assumptions 1 and 3 shows that the hypotheses of Theorem 5.1 in \cite{L62} are satisfied so our claim follows from the conclusion of \cite[Theorem 5.1]{L62} along with translating the results for $(Y_m,m\geq 0)$ back to $(X_m,m\geq 0)$. \end{proof}

-We remark that the functional limit theorem of \cite[Theorem 5.1]{L62} actually pertains to the scaled linearly interpolated process rather than the scaled step process, and convergence in distribution on $C(\R_+,\R)$, but the convergence of the scaled step process in distribution on $D(\R_+,\R)$ follows immediately.
+We note that the functional limit theorem of \cite[Theorem 5.1]{L62} actually pertains to the scaled linearly interpolated process rather than the scaled step process, and convergence in distribution on $C(\R_+,\R)$, but the convergence of the scaled step process in distribution on $D(\R_+,\R)$ follows immediately.